bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

 and don't give the `git checkout 2.1` line.
 After that, change into the directory where Cantera was downloaded or unzipped.

 Now we need to configure the installation of Cantera.
-I actually don't remember why we decided to have each user install their own copy of Cantera, but that's what this install will get you.
+This configuration file will install the Cantera files in a different directory per user.
+The reason for this is that we wanted to allow each user of the server to have their own independent install of Cantera, rather than a global single version.
 Create a file called `cantera.conf` and copy the following into it

 {% highlight python %}